lgw2/lgw2.github.io/_pages/research.md

 permalink: /research/
 author_profile: true
 ---

-The focus of my work is the design and analysis of algorithms for practical problems in bioinformatics.
+The focus of my work is the design and analysis of algorithms for practical problems, mostly in bioinformatics.

 ## Network flow decomposition with application to multiassembly
-My dissertation is on extending and designing algorithms for a flow network model for assembling read data for tasks like RNA assembly and viral quasispecies assembly.
+The decomposition of flow networks into a minimum number of paths is a NP-hard problem that is also a natural model for multiassembly problems like RNA transcript and viral quasispecies assembly.
+My dissertation addresses both practical and theoretical sides of this problem.

+### Under review:

+* Manuel Caceres, Massimo Cairo, Andreas Grigorjew, Shahbaz Khan, Brendan Mumey, Romeo Rizzi, Alexandru I. Tomescu, Lucia Williams.
+"Width Helps and Hinders When Splitting Flows."

 ### Peer reviewed publications:
 * Fernando Dias, Lucia Williams, Alexandru I. Tomescu, Brendan Mumey.